NITCbase/nitcbase.github.io/docs/Design/Frontend.md

 ## Frontend User Interface

-The Frontend user interface sub-module supplied to you interacts with the user and translates the SQL-like queries given as input to a set of lower-layer by extracting the arguments and calling the appropriate methods of the Frontend Class / Frontend Programming Interface sub-module.
+The Frontend user interface sub-module supplied to you interacts with the user and translates the SQL-like queries given as input to a set of lower-layer function calls by extracting the arguments and calling the appropriate methods of the Frontend Class / Frontend Programming Interface sub-module.
 Frontend User Interface supports the following types of commands:

 1. [Data Definition Language(DDL) Commands ](../NITCbase_Commands.md#data-definition-language-commands)